 What your script does is completely up to you.
 Typically, it quickly examines the supplied data file contents and determines what processing should be done, for example, which form design file to apply.
-The script might also look at the supplied options for guidance on what specific user actions apply to this request.
-Those options are user-defined, the WS is oblivious to them.
+The script might also

 The delivered \$E/Default-WsRun.wjs is a great example to start from, if you want to create a customized script.
 If you do supply a custom script it must be pre-deployed on the server that is hosting the WS.
 You cannot send the actual script content along with the WS request.
 That would be super dangerous.
 Control your WS-accessible scripts.